I go by Joe.

 I’m 35 years old, and I came from a rice farming village, 40 miles to the south of Hanoi.
 I was born when my Mum with riding on the buffalo!
 She was pregnant with me for 8 months, and riding the buffalo to get to a temple when my village was flooded after a big typhoon.
 And when we were enjoying the ride, I just crawled out of my mum, right on the back of the buffalo, and shocked everyone in the family.
 So, Buffalo is really how my family call me at home.

 I grew up in the countryside with lots of fun playing in the fields with other kids, riding buffalo, fishing, and swimming in the river every summer.
-My village is about 2-hour drive from the capital Hanoi, where one branch of the Red River runs through, sometimes waters flooded lower houses along the river bank.
+I often caused troubles when leaving home for our own trips with my school friends without permission from parents, we just wanted to see other provinces.

-Graduated in 2008, I started to work full time as a tourist guide.
+Graduated from a Hanoi hospitality college in 2008, I started to work full time as a tourist guide.
 I quickly enjoy the job, and enjoy working with people and working in beautiful surroundings with good foods.
-To me, guiding is a natural.
+Guiding is natural, and food is my life!

 I went to the college for 5 years to learn to become a tourist guide, and I was trained well with many guiding skills, such as communication, flexibility, problem solving, and so on.

 I think the fore of skills are people skills, which I am really good at.
 I like people, and I get on with everyone naturally.
 Many of my clients say I have good people skills, so they feel easy and relax to be around with me.

 Where have you traveled to private & professional?